 Absences referred to in this policy include those for personal illness, professional appointments that could not be scheduled outside of the regular school day, personal or family problems, family vacations, class cuts, other unauthorized absences and suspensions.
-Laboratory experiences designed by the school; i.e., driver education road lessons, musical sectional classes and school-conducted field trip experiences shall be excluded from the charged absences from classes
+Experiences designed by the school such as driver education road lessons, musical sectional classes, and school-conducted field trip experiences shall be excluded from the charged absences from classes.